jeremiahseun/GreenVoice/README.md

 ## 🤝 Contributing

-We welcome contributions to GreenVoice!
-Please check out our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.
+We do not welcome contributions to GreenVoice for now.

 ## 📜 License